theia-ide/sprotty/README.md

 - Use _webstorm_ or _VS Code_
 - On the command line do `npm install`
 - To build and run do `npm run watch`
-- Point your browser to the `index.html` file.
+- Point your browser to the `localhost:8080`.
 - To debug from _webstorm_, choose _Debug index.html_ from its context menu.